 Separate names with a comma.

-Discussion in 'Installation and Configuration' started by ReubenR, Jul 13, 2012.
+Discussion in 'Installation and Configuration of Parallels Desktop' started by ReubenR, Jul 13, 2012.

 Well I'm sure they'll be willing to give you that full support if you upgrade to v8 next week.